Bruschetta

 How to make a balsamic reduction

-The balsamic reduction drizzled on top is totally optional, but it does add a little bit of sweetness that goes very well with the mixture.
+The balsamic reduction drizzled on top is totally optional, but it adds a slight sweetness that complements the mixture well.

-- Turn down the heat on the burner and simmer the vinegar until reduced to ½ cup.
-This will take about 10 minutes.
-Allow to cool completely.
+2. Turn down the heat on the burner and simmer the vinegar until reduced to ½ cup, about 10 minutes.
+Allow the reduction to cool completely and transfer to a container with a lid.

 How to serve bruschetta at a party

-The last thing you want to serve your guests is soggy appetizer!
+The last thing you want to serve your guests is a soggy appetizer!

 INGREDIENTS